-During the academic year 2022-23, the school employed a Teaching Assistant to provide in-class support for disadvantaged pupils and groups of children deemed as 'falling behind' in Key Stage 2.
-This support has been targeted in Year 3 and Year 4 following assessments, observation and discussion.
-Data from the academic year 2022-23 shows that in Year 3 80% of pupils in receipt of Pupil Premium without SEN made 6+ points progress in Reading, 60% in writing and and 80% in mathematics.
-In Year 4 100% of pupils in receipt of pupil premium without SEN made 6+ points progress in Reading, Writing and mathematics.
+During the academic year 2023-24, the school ensured that all classes had a teaching assistant for most mornings to provide in-class support for disadvantaged pupils and groups of children deemed as 'falling behind' in Key Stage 2.
+Support was targeted in Year 3 and Year 4 following assessments, observation and discussion.
+Data from the academic year 2023-34 shows that in Year 3 50% of pupils in receipt of Pupil Premium without SEN made 6+ points progress in Reading, 100% in writing and and 100% in mathematics.
+In Year 4 83% of pupils in receipt of pupil premium without SEN made 6+ points progress in Reading, Writing and mathematics.

 The support timetable is reviewed regularly to ensure that targeted pupils are receiving the support they need in reading, writing and mathematics.
-Teaching Assistants across the school have received training in basic safeguarding, keeping children safe in education documentation, prevent, attachment and trauma informed teaching approaches as well as the

-AET Good Autism Practice training.
-In addition to this all TAs have been coached and mentored by the phonics lead and have visited Lacey Green English Hub to observe the teaching of Read, Write, Inc. phonics.
+Teaching Assistants across the school have received training in basic safeguarding, keeping children safe in education documentation, prevent, positive handling as well as the AET Good Autism Practice training.
+In addition to this all TAs have received regular coaching and mentoring by the phonics lead.
 TAs receive termly performance management using a coaching and mentoring model to ensure that support is effective and reflected in outcomes.
-Targets this year have been linked to professional development, supporting teaching and learning in reading, writing and mathematics as well-pastoral support for pupils from disadvantaged backgrounds.
-This has impacted positively on their role in the classroom as well as their ability to deliver high quality one-to-one and small group interventions.
+Targets during the academic year 2023-24 were linked to professional development, supporting teaching and learning in reading, writing and mathematics as well-pastoral support for pupils from disadvantaged backgrounds.
+This has impacted positively on their role in the classroom as well as their ability to deliver high quality one-to-one and small group support.

-During the academic year 2022-23, the phonics lead ensured that effective phonics lessons were delivered to promote early reading.
+During the academic year 2023-24, the phonics lead ensured that effective phonics lessons were delivered to promote early reading.
 Observations and assessments show that the impact of this resource has been seen in supporting children making good levels of progress in reading.
-In Year 1, 80% of disadvantaged pupils without SEND, made 5 points progress in reading.
+In Year 1, 67% of disadvantaged pupils without SEND, made 5 points progress in reading.
 67% of disadvantaged pupils without SEND passed the phonics screening check.

 Two teaching assistants in the Early Years Foundation Stage have received Nuffield Early Language Intervention training, an evidence-based intervention to support the communication and oral language development of the pupils in reception from disadvantaged backgrounds.
 In addition to this school purchased the WELLCOMM assessment kit to assess the speech and language of disadvantaged pupils in Reception and year 1.
-End of Year Foundation Stage profile data indicates that 80% of pupils in receipt of pupil premium without Special Educational Needs achieved the early learning goal for speaking.
-Early Years Data also shows that 90% of pupils in receipt of pupil premium made 6+ points progress during their reception year and 50% of disadvantaged pupils without SEN achieved the Good Level of Development.
-Improving outcomes for disadvantaged learners is a key focus detailed on the Early Years Action Plan.
+End of Year Foundation Stage profile data in 2024 indicates that 83% of pupils in receipt of pupil premium without Special Educational Needs achieved the early learning goal for speaking.